-We’re big fans of self-drive road trips when we travel, and we especially love road tripping around the UK since we are currently based there.
-We’ve written a number of guides to exploring the UK on your own, including a detailed 1 week UK itinerary and a 2 week UK itinerary, as well as a detailed guide to driving Scotland’s epic North Coast 500.
+We’re big fans of self-drive road trips, and the UK is one of our favourite places to take one.
+We’ve put together a detailed 1 week UK itinerary and a 2 week UK itinerary, plus a full guide to driving Scotland’s epic North Coast 500, and every one of them involves getting behind the wheel.

 Table of Contents: